 Annex X

-Special requirements to be applied to the safety aspects of complex electronic vehicle control systems
+Special requirements to be applied to the functional and operational safety aspects of [automated driving systems/ALKS] (former CEL Annex)

 1. General

-This annex defines the special requirements for documentation, fault strategy and verification with respect to the safety aspects of Electronic System(s) (paragraph 2.3.) and Complex Electronic Vehicle Control System(s) (paragraph 2.4. below) as far as this UN Regulation is concerned.
+This annex is intended to ensure that an acceptable thorough consideration of functional and operational safety for the automated driving system has been performed by the manufacturer during the design and development processes and will continue to be done during the throughout the vehicle type lifecycle (field operation and decommissioning).

-This annex does not specify the performance criteria for "The System" but covers the methodology applied to the design process and the information which must be disclosed to the Technical Service, for type approval purposes.
+It covers the (How it interlinks with other parts of the regulation) documentation which must be disclosed by the manufacturer to the type-approval authority or the technical Service acting on its behalf (hereafter referred as type-approval authority), for type approval purposes.

-This information shall show that "The System" respects, under non-fault and fault conditions, all the appropriate performance requirements specified elsewhere in this UN Regulation and that it is designed to operate in such a way that it does not induce safety critical risks.
+This documentation shall demonstrate that "The System" meets the performance requirements specified in this UN Regulation, that it is designed/developed to operate in such a way that the automated driving system is free of [unreasonable/critical] safety risks to the driver, passengers and other road users.

-The applicant (e.g. the manufacturer) may provide evidence that an Auxiliary Steering Equipment (ASE) (if fitted) has previously been assessed as part of an approval in accordance with the requirements of Annex 4 of this UN Regulation (as required under the original version of this UN Regulation, its 01 or its 02 series of amendments).
-In this case, the requirements of this Annex shall not be applied to that ASE for the purposes of an approval in accordance with the 03 series of amendments.
+The type approval authority granting the approval shall verify through targeted spot checks and tests that the argumentation provided by the documentation is strong enough and that the design/precesses described in documentation are actually implemented by the manufacturer.

+[Based on the provided documentation, evidence and audits/assessments carried out to the satisfaction of the type approval authority concerning this Regulation, the residual level of risk of the assessed ALKS is deemed to be acceptable.
+The overall vehicle safety remains the responsibility of the manufacturer.]

 2. Definitions

 For the purposes of this annex,

 2.1.
-"The System" means an electronic control system or complex electronic control system that provides or forms part of the control transmission of a function to which this Regulation applies.
-This also includes any other system covered in the scope of this Regulation, as well as transmission links to or from other systems that are outside the scope of this Regulation, that acts on a function to which this Regulation applies.
+“The System” means a “Higher-Level Electronic Control” system that provides the automated driving function(s) regulated by this Regulation.
+This also includes any transmission links to or from other systems that are outside the scope of this Regulation, that acts on the function to which this Regulation applies.

 2.2.
-"Safety Concept" is a description of the measures designed into the system, for example within the electronic units, so as to address system integrity and thereby ensure safe operation under fault and non-fault conditions, including in the event of an electrical failure.
+“Safety Concept” is a description of the measures designed into the system, for example within the electronic units, so that the vehicle operates in such a way that it is free of unreasonable safety risks to the driver, passengers and other road users under faults and non-fault conditions.
 The possibility of a fall-back to partial operation or even to a back-up system for vital vehicle functions may be a part of the safety concept.

 2.3.
 "Electronic control system" means a combination of units, designed to co-operate in the production of the stated vehicle control function by electronic data processing.
 Such systems, commonly controlled by software, are built from discrete functional components such as sensors, electronic control units and actuators and connected by transmission links.
 They may include mechanical, electro-pneumatic or electro-hydraulic elements.

-2.4.
-"Complex Electronic Vehicle Control Systems" are those electronic control systems in which a function controlled by an electronic system or the driver may be over-ridden by a higher level electronic control system/function.
-A function which is over-ridden becomes part of the complex system, as well as any overriding system/function within the scope of this Regulation.
-The transmission links to and from overriding systems/function outside of the scope of this Regulation shall also be included."

 2.5.
-"Higher-Level Electronic Control" systems/functions are those which employ additional processing and/or sensing provisions to modify vehicle behaviour by commanding variations in the function(s) of the vehicle control system.
-This allows complex systems to automatically change their objectives with a priority which depends on the sensed circumstances."
+"Higher-Level Electronic Control" systems/functions are those electronic control systems, which employ additional processing and/or sensing provisions to modify vehicle behaviour by commanding variations in the function(s) of the vehicle control system.
+This allows complex systems to automatically change their objectives with a priority which depends on the sensed circumstances.